jlima020/Udacity_SDC_Nano_Term1_Project1/writeup_template.md

 The solution presented here has several drawbacks.

-Trying to detect curved lanes on the road produces erratic results as can be seen in the challange video output.
+Trying to detect curved lanes on the road produces erratic results as can be seen in the challenge video output.
-Another shortcoming is the fact that changes in the lighting conditions and the contrast of the lanes with the pavement will likely result in no lane detection at all, due to the fact that the parameters for the *_canny_* and *_hough_* functions are harcoded on the program and optimizde for the specific conditions of the particular road on the videos.
+Another shortcoming is the fact that changes in the lighting conditions and the contrast of the lanes with the pavement will likely result in no lane detection at all, due to the fact that the parameters for the *_canny_* and *_hough_* functions are hardcoded on the program and optimized for the specific conditions of the particular road on the videos.
 Another problem in the pipeline is with the lines jumping on the video, the transition between fram is not smooth.

 ### 3. Suggest possible improvements to your pipeline